 * I believe, everything any of my students will do for the rest of their lives will be a reflection of me, however little bit.

 *SAT, ACT, GMAT, GRE, statistics, mental math, algebra, geometry, precalc, calculus - kids to PhD.
 I tutor for TACHS, SSAT (lower and higher level), SHPT, SHSAT and many other private school admission tests.

 *Session length: 30 minutes to 5 hours.

-*I started tutoring math to developmentally delayed college students 25 years ago when I was studying for my undergrad degree in Mathematics in Connecticut.
-My passion for reaching out to the world with math music has only increased with time.
+* Started tutoring math to developmentally delayed college students 25 years ago when I was studying for my undergrad degree in Mathematics in Connecticut.

-*I have different levels of test prep material for different levels of students, but within the first two sessions I always throw them all away and completely individualize every student's curriculum based on his or her strengths, weaknesses, time constraints, personality traits, motivation and my instincts.
+* I have different levels of test prep material for different levels of students, but within the first 2 sessions I always throw them all away and completely individualize every student's curriculum based on his or her strengths, weaknesses, time constraints, personality traits, motivation and my instincts.

-I have my own website on monitoring students, and I have taught SAT, ACT, GRE, GMAT, geometry, algebra, calculus and ASVAB at a highly reputed test prep academies which charge thousands for some of its programs.
-I have a great amount of tutorial resources for all math courses.
+I have my own website on monitoring students, and I have taught SAT, ACT, GRE, GMAT, geometry, algebra, calculus and ASVAB at a highly reputed test prep academies which charge thousands for some of their programs.

 I don't want my students to be robots and just replicate procedures.
 I want them to understand what they are doing and enjoy the process.

 I want my students to draw pictures, create tables and break down the word problems into smaller part.